Your seat decides the quality of your viewing experience at theatres, and the same holds for Sydney Opera House.

 The other areas which offer a perfect view of the stage are the first few rows of the center mezzanine, lower balcony, or the dress circle.

-It is normal for tourists to get overwhelmed by so much to see and explore in Sydney.
+It is usual for tourists to get overwhelmed by so much to see and explore in Sydney.
 Find out the most popular attractions.

 Best place to sit at Sydney Opera House